-Countywide Planning Policy 9 (GMA Goal 9) encourages the retention of open space, development of recreational opportunities, conservation of habitat, increased access, and development of parks.
+Countywide Planning Policy 9 (GMA Goal 9) encourages the retention of open space, development of recreational opportunities, conservation of fish and wildlife habitat, increased access to natural resource lands and water, and development of parks.
 Pertinent specific policies include:

-- 9.1 Open space corridors within and between urban growth areas shall be identified.
-These areas shall include lands useful for recreation, fish and wildlife habitat, trails, and connection of critical areas. - 9.2 To preserve open space and create recreational opportunities, innovative regulatory techniques and incentives such as but not limited to, purchase of development rights, transfer of development rights, conservation easements, land trusts and community acquisition of lands for public ownership shall be encouraged. - 9.3 The use of Open Space Taxation Laws shall be encouraged as a useful method of land use control and resource preservation. - 9.4 Expansion and enhancement of parks, recreation and scenic areas and viewing points shall be identified, planned for and improved in shorelands, and urban and rural designated areas. - 9.5 Property owners shall be encouraged to site and design new construction to minimize disruption of visual amenities and solar resources of adjacent property owners, public road ways, parks, lakes, waterways and beaches. - 9.6 Development of new park and recreational facilities shall adhere to the policies set out in this Comprehensive Plan document. - 9.8 Incompatible adjacent uses including industrial and commercial areas shall be adequately buffered by means of landscaping, or by maintaining recreation and open space corridors. - 9.9 A park and recreation system shall be promoted which is integrated with existing and planned land use patterns. - 9.10 Indoor and outdoor recreation facilities shall be designed to provide a wide range of opportunities allowing for individual needs of those using these facilities.
+- CPP 9.1 Open space corridors within and between urban growth areas shall be identified.
+These areas shall include lands useful for recreation, fish and wildlife habitat, trails, and connection of critical areas. - CPP 9.2 To preserve open space and create recreational opportunities, innovative regulatory techniques and incentives such as but not limited to, purchase of development rights, transfer of development rights, conservation easements, land trusts and community acquisition of lands for public ownership shall be encouraged. - CPP 9.3 The use of Open Space Taxation Laws shall be encouraged as a useful method of land use control and resource preservation. - CPP 9.4 Expansion and enhancement of parks, recreation and scenic areas and viewing points shall be identified, planned for and improved in shorelands, and urban and rural designated areas.

-9.12In planning new park and recreation facilities, Skagit County shall take into consideration natural features, topography, floodplains, relationship to population characteristics, types of facilities, various user group needs and standards of access including travel time.
+- CPP 9.5 Property owners shall be encouraged to site and design new construction to minimize disruption of visual amenities and solar resources of adjacent property owners, public road ways, parks, lakes, waterways and beaches. - CPP 9.6 Development of new park and recreational facilities shall adhere to the policies set out in this Comprehensive Plan document. - CPP 9.8 Incompatible adjacent uses including industrial and commercial areas shall be adequately buffered by means of landscaping, or by maintaining recreation and open space corridors. - CPP 9.9 A park and recreation system shall be promoted which is integrated with existing and planned land use patterns. - CPP 9.10 Indoor and outdoor recreation facilities shall be designed to provide a wide range of opportunities allowing for individual needs of those using these facilities. - CPP 9.12 In planning new park and recreation facilities, Skagit County shall take into consideration natural features, topography, floodplains, relationship to population characteristics, types of facilities, various user group needs and standards of access including travel time.

-Skagit County Comprehensive Park and Recreation Plan
+Skagit County Comprehensive Park & Recreation Plan